 Now, stick the jigsaw blade into the hole and rotate the tube as you cut the tube.
 The leftover flange is waste...(at least for this project).

 Next, the tube needs to be cut in half, lengthwise.
 To do this, you need to draw a line thru the center of the tube, marking it on the ends.
-I happen to have this center finder, but a square will also work.
+I happen to have this center finder, but a square set on the work surface and aligned with the center of the tube will also work.
 Simply lay it flat on the table at the end of the tube and mark the two lines on the end of the tube.

 Now position the tube on the edge of a table so that the lines are vertical (straight up and down) and clamp it in place so it can't move.
 Those same lines will now have to go on the opposite end of the tube.
 Make sure they line up with the first set of lines or your cut won't be straight.

 Next, you'll need a straight line form one end of the tube to the other that lines up with the lines on the end of the tube.
 To make this line, I used painter's tape.
-I stuck it on one end, (right edge of the tape on the mark) folding a little under the pipe.
+I stuck it on one end, (right edge of the tape on the mark) folding a little under the pipe so it stayed 'stuck'.
 Then I unrolled it out, pulled it snug and simply laid it on the tube with the right edge of the tape on the corresponding mark at the opposite end of the tube.
 Then I stuck it down good so it wouldn't move.

 Now that I have a straight line on the tube, I simply used my jigsaw and cut along the right edge of the tape, thus cutting the tube along its length.

-At this point, while the tube is still round, you want to add the hinges.
+At this point, while the tube is still round and stable, you want to add the hinges.
 I put mine 2" from either end.

 To make it a little easier, I used a clamp to hold the cut edges of the tube together while I drilled my screws.